penninesoaringclub/newsletter/content/posts/2025-01/index.md

 ---

-Fly safe, see you in January.
+Fly safe, see you in November.